0xddom/atpr/README.md

     docker run -v ~/Desktop/Texts:/inputs atpr_image -v ~/Desktop/Dicts:/dicts \
       atpr -c dictionary -i /inputs -o /dicts/generatedDict.csv

+# Add language models

+To add language models you have to specific name the .gz files and put it in specific path relative to your STANFORD_HOME.

+## Add lenguages to NER
+Name your language file like language.ancora.distsim.s512.crf.ser.gz where language is the name of the lenguage to add.

+Example:
+_`spanish.ancora.distsim.s512.crf.ser.gz`_

+Put the file in  STANFORD_HOME/stanford-ner-2015-12-09/classifiers/

+## Add lenguages to PARSER
+Name your language file like languagePCFG.ser.gz where language is the name of the lenguage to add.

+Example:
+_`spanishPCFG.ser.gz`_

+Put the file in  STANFORD_HOME/models/stanford-spanish/edu/stanford/nlp/models/lexparser/";

 # Functions
 ATPR is a tool focused in the analysis of documents using NLP(Natural Language Processing).